Sjain020188/fake-users/README.md

 1. Enter native language in search box and it will give you all users of that native language
 2. Click on Signup.
 Fill the form.
 Data will be added to users table.
+3. Click on Delete your account.
+Enter email address of user to delete and that user will be deleted from the DB.